Secret Files 3: Plot

 While on the plane, she searches the laptop further and discovers that the amphora from Alexandria was found in a river in 1477 AD and that it was going to be sold by an Arab to a merchant in Florence.
 She then falls asleep and dreams of being in medieval Florence watching the events of the transaction.
 The Arab, after sending the amphora to the merchant, gets caught by guards who were paid by black-robed men.
 Nina frees him and follows him to the merchant, who apparently is Leonardo Da Vinci.
-Da Vinci hides the scroll because it contains a solution to a mathematical problem by Archimedes and he doesn’t want it to fall into the wrong hands.
-Nina finds the coded scroll and she discovers that Da Vinci hid Archimedes’ solution behind his painting “Madonna Benois”, just before the painting was sold to Lorenzo de Medici.
+Da Vinci hides the scroll because it contains a solution to a mathematical problem by Archimedes and he doesn't want it to fall into the wrong hands.
+Nina finds the coded scroll and she discovers that Da Vinci hid Archimedes' solution behind his painting "Madonna Benois", just before the painting was sold to Lorenzo de Medici.
 She wakes up, before she can follow de Medici, by black-robed men who entered her dream and finds out that the painting is currently in an exhibition in the Palace of Fine Arts in San Francisco and she plans to meet the restorer Michael Anderson there (who also Max was going to meet).
 Meanwhile, all this time since she left Berlin, she is continuously spotted from a satellite.

 She arrives at the museum, only to find that it has been on fire and Anderson missing.
 Thankfully all the paintings were kept in storage in a fireproof room.
-She finds the painting and has another flashback, this time with Archimedes explaining to the king of his country that he discovered that the mathematical constant of pi contains a secret.
-The key to the knowledge of the world and eternity.
-And that he found a formula to calculate it until the last decimal, but that would take many years.
-When she regains her senses, she is contacted via computer by someone named Cassandra, who tells Nina that she is being monitored and that Anderson is missing as is Max, and so would Nina if Cassandra wouldn’t help her.
+She finds the painting and has another flashback, this time with Archimedes explaining to the king of his country that he discovered that the mathematical constant of pi contains a secret: the key to the knowledge of the world and eternity.
+He found a formula to calculate it until the last decimal, but that would take many years.
+When she regains her senses, she is contacted via computer by someone named Cassandra, who tells Nina that she is being monitored and that Anderson is missing as is Max, and so would Nina if Cassandra wouldn't help her.
 Cassandra then sends her location and Nina goes there, which is the building of the former prison of Alcatraz.

-Nina finds Cassandra, who is Anderson’s niece and knows much about tech.
-Cassandra says that with her computers and bots, she has managed to calculate the constant pi’s decimals beyond anyone else trying.
-And after the farthest decimals, the numbers turn into 1s and 0s and form the schematic of a machine hidden in pi.
+Nina finds Cassandra, who is Anderson's niece and knows much about tech.
+Cassandra says that with her computers and bots, she has managed to calculate the constant pi's decimals beyond anyone else trying.
+After the farthest decimals, the numbers turn into 1s and 0s and form the schematic of a machine hidden in pi.
 Then, men in combat suits storm the place hunting both of them.
 At this point, the player must choose whether or not to help Cassandra escape before Nina herself is then captured and taken by aircraft carrier to Cadiz.
 Searching in a container helps her learn about a machine that has something to do with CERN.